google/zetasql/docs/functions-and-operators.md

 ```

 In the following example, `EXTRACT` returns values corresponding to different
-time parts from a column of timestamps.
+time parts from a column of type `TIMESTAMP`.

 ```sql
 WITH Timestamps AS (